-- Silver contacts: a minimum contact current of 20 mA per contact - Gold contacts: a minimum contact current of 10 mA per contact - Double Make Double Break contacts: a minimum contact current of 40 mA per contact - When low currents are switched and not frequently, e.g. 10 mA once a day, it is advised next to gold plated contacts to put similar contacts within the same relay in parallel - With higher load switching, e.g. 110 VDC and > 1 A, put relay contacts in series Rule of thumb: any relay works best with switching currents > 20 mA in DC environment when frequently switched.
-When not switched frequently a higher switching current like 50 mA is better for a long reliable operational time - Check relays regularly
+- Silver contacts: a minimum contact current of 20 mA per contact - Gold contacts: a minimum contact current of 10 mA per contact - Double Make Double Break contacts: a minimum contact current of 40 mA per contact - When low currents are switched not frequently, e.g. 10 mA once a day, it is advised (next to gold plated contacts) to put similar contacts within the same relay in parallel - With higher load switching, e.g. 110 VDC and > 1 A, put relay contacts in series - Rule of thumb: any relay works best with switching currents > 20 mA in DC environment when frequently switched.
+When not switched frequently a higher switching current like 50 mA is better for a long reliable operational time - When switching capacitive loads (e.g. LED lighting) always use silver tin oxide contacts (minimal contact current 100 mA) - · Check relays regularly, for example with the Mors Smitt Portable Relay Tester and visually through the transparent cover